gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-qna-can-anyone-explain-what-this-glsl-fragment-shader-is-doing-.md

 ## Question:

-I realise this is a math-centric question but... if you look at this webpage (and have a good graphics card) http://mrdoob.github.com/three.js/examples/webgl_shader.html
+I realise this is a math-centric question but... if you look at [this webpage](https://threejs.org/examples/?q=shader#webgl_shader). (and have a good graphics card)

 If you look at the source, you'll notice a scary looking fragment shader.